Arnav-panjla/SecureFileSphere/README.md

 This project aims to provide a secure and flexible solution for file encryption, making it easy for users to protect their sensitive data using various encryption techniques.

+## Makefile Overview

+The provided Makefile automates the process of compiling, running, and cleaning up the project.
+It has four primary targets:

+    all: Default target that will run the program after compiling.
+    run: Runs the compiled encryption program.
+    compile: Compiles the main.c file into an executable program named encryption_program.
+    clean: Removes the compiled executable encryption_program.
+    clean_all: Removes all *.bin files and the encryption_program executable.

 ---

 ## Features